AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 *  **The app is not correctly published in App Builder.** Go to the App project in the developer console and check that the Production workspace has a status of Published.
 If this is not the case, request an approval to publish and test again once the application in Approved.

-2. Latest changes are not correclty deployed and published.
-Make sure to deploy the latest changes using `aio app deploy` in the correct `org/project/workspace`.
+*. **The latest changes are not correctly deployed and published.** Make sure to deploy the latest changes using `aio app deploy` in the correct `org/project/workspace`.

 3. The registration of the menu is not correct.
 Make sure that you defined the correct `menu` method with a function `getItems` that returns an array of the menus to register.